AdamsMP92/NuMagSANS/docs/GettingStarted/DataOrganization.rst

 Data Organization
 =================

-The input data for NuMagSANS consists of discretized real-space data sets that can be organized in multiple ways.
-The general input-data organizing is handeled by starting at the highest level with a ``RealSpaceData`` directory.
+The input data for NuMagSANS consist of discretized real-space datasets that can be organized in several ways.
+At the highest level, NuMagSANS expects a ``RealSpaceData`` directory.

-Inside the ``RealSpaceData`` directory we distinguish between ``MagData``, ``NucData``, ``StructData`` and ``RotData``, where their meaning their possible combinations are described at later point below through several scenarios.
+Inside this directory, the input data are separated into four data layers:
+``MagData``, ``NucData``, ``StructData``, and ``RotData``. ``MagData`` and ``NucData`` contain local real-space object data, while ``StructData`` and ``RotData`` provide optional assembly metadata for object translations and object-wise rotations.

-A first overview of possible combinations of these four types of data is given by the table below.
+The possible combinations of these data layers are summarized in the table below and are described in more detail in the following scenarios.

 .. list-table::
    :header-rows: 1